Asendar1/Conqeur-s-Command/README.md

 Conquer's Command is a feature-rich RTS prototype developed entirely in Unity using C#.
 Inspired by classics like *Command & Conquer*, this project focuses on core RTS mechanics, optimized systems, and scalable architecture—built with performance and clarity in mind.

 > ⚠️ **Note**: Development is currently on hold.
-This project was a solo effort, and is open for contributions, collaboration, or future funding.
+This project was a solo effort, and busy with life.

 ---

 ## 🧠 Key Features

 - ✅ **Custom Unit Movement & Pathfinding**
-  - Grid-based A* pathfinding
+  - Hierarchical pathfinding with Unity's AI Pathfinding
   - Obstacle avoidance
   - Directional movement and rotation